Cian Kenny

-Cian Kenny (born 2001) is an Irish hurler who plays for club side James Stephens and at inter-county level with the Kilkenny senior hurling team.
+Cian Kenny (born 26 May 2001) is an Irish hurler who plays for intermediate club side James Stephens and at inter-county level with the Kilkenny senior hurling team.
 He usually lines out at midfield.

 Career

 Kenny first played at juvenile and underage levels with the James Stephens club before progressing onto the senior team.
 As a schoolboy with St. Kieran's College, he won an All-Ireland Colleges Championship title in 2019.
 Kenny first appeared at inter-county level as a member of the Kilkenny minor hurling team that lost the 2018 All-Ireland minor final to Galway.
 He progressed onto the under-20 team before being drafted onto the Kilkenny senior hurling team for the 2022 National League.